Monisha-RK10/Instance-Segmentation-of-Tiny-Traffic-Lights-Using-Mask-R-CNN-Bosch/utils/README.md

   - Assigns a new image ID
   - Maps old ID → new ID (image_id_map)
 - Updates each annotation:
-  - Keeps only relevant annotations
+  - Keeps only relevant annotations using image_id_map
   - Assigns new image_id and unique id for annotation

 Output: